codio-content/Coding_with_Javascript-Loops/.guides/content/Beware-infinite-loops-1f64.md

 ## Run it then fix it
 Press the Run button below and you will see you never get anything back.

-So, fix the code by adding the counter properly and then you should see the output.
+So, fix the code by incrementing the counter properly within the loop.
+You should then see the output.

 {Run the code}(node run-user.js 1-loops/infinite.js)